Some of the most common car accidents are minor "fender benders" that don't typically involve injuries. Here's what to know at the outset:

 Learn more about contacting your car insurance company after a car accident.

-Let's say you agree with the other driver at the accident scene that you'll just "work things out" and not file insurance claims.
-What happens if the other driver gets home and realizes the damage was more severe than she first believed?
-Or, maybe injuries do not become apparent until days or weeks after the accident?
+Let's say you agree with the other driver at the accident scene that you'll just "work things out" and not report the accident to your respective car insurance companies.
+What happens if the other driver gets home and realizes the vehicle damage was more severe than she first believed?
+Or, maybe any injuries don't become apparent until days or weeks after the accident?

 The only time it probably doesn't make sense to file an insurance claim for vehicle damage after an accident is when: